lana-20/page-object-model/README.md

 * The object is responsible for knowing all about the UI elements for a given page/view.
 * Moreoever, it's responsible for **preventing** anyone else from knowing about them 👉 This pattern in softwate development is know as [***encapsulation***](https://github.com/lana-20/oop-encapsulation).
 * Low-level details about UI elements on a specific page/view are unimportant to anyone outside the page/view.
 No need to grant access to them.
+* Expose high-level actions that a user can might take on a given page/view.
+Choice of actions is contextual and situational.
 * ...

-### Testcases - Responsibilities
+### Test Case - Responsibilities
-* Instantiate and use page objects in order to construct user flows at a high level.
+* Tests instantiate and use page objects in order to construct user flows at a high level.
 Testcases never, or rarely, know about the UI elements or access them directly.
 No need to use the WebDriver session object inside testcases at all.
 A testcase must define a user flow implementing high-level user actions.
 Users don't care or know about **drivers**.
 * Make assertions on the state of the app to prove that things work.
    * Implicit Assertions - ...
    * Explicit Assertions - ...